Topics Held "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)

-The European and American Subcommittees of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) hold annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Pharmaceutical Manufacturers Association (Leem), and the German Association of Research-based Pharmaceutical Industries (vfa) as part of activities to cooperate with European and American governments and pharmaceutical organizations and to resolve international issues.
-The meeting is held every year.
+The European & American Subcommittee of the JPMA International Affairs Committee holds annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Association of the Pharmaceutical Industry (Leem), and the German R&D-based Pharmaceutical Industry Association (vfa) as part of its activities to resolve international issues in cooperation with governments and pharmaceutical organizations in Europe and North America.
+The meeting has been held every year.
 Recently, the regular meeting with EFPIA was held on November 25, 2022 in a hybrid face-to-face and online format; we hold regular meetings with EFPIA twice a year, and this was the second meeting in FY2022.
 A total of nearly 30 people from both sides attended the meeting, and a lively exchange of ideas took place.
-A summary of the meeting is reported below.
+A summary of the meeting is as follows.

 Opening Remarks